pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 Every section has description of how the life area will work, advantages of such way and responses to frequently appearing counter-arguments to anarcho-capitalists model.

+Note that anarcho-capitalism essentially means things may go other way.
+I’m not really making predictions, I try to show how the society *may* work.

 Contents:

 * Definition